Condolences pour in from US, Russia, Pak, other countries over CDS Rawat's demise | Law-Order

 Gen Rawat was a strong friend and partner of the United States, overseeing a major expansion of India's defense cooperation with the US military, it said.

-''In September, he spent five days travelling throughout the United States as part of a counterpart visit with General Mark Milley to discuss military developments and opportunities to enhance our cooperation with like-minded countries.
+''In September, he spent five days travelling throughout the US as part of a counterpart visit with General Mark Milley to discuss military developments and opportunities to enhance our cooperation with like-minded countries.
 His legacy will continue on,'' the Embassy said.

 ''Our thoughts are with the Indian people and the Indian military, and we pray for Group Captain Varun Singh's full recovery,'' it said.